Corporate Governance Committees

 - Edge Group, Non-Executive Director (2022), UAE

-Saeed earned a Bachelor's degree in Finance from Suffolk University in the USA, followed by a Master's degree in International Securities Investment and Banking from the University of Reading in the UK.
-He also has a Master's degree in National Security and Strategic Studies from the National Defence College in the UAE.
+Saeed holds a Bachelor's degree in Finance from Suffolk University in Boston, a Master's degree in International Securities Investments and Banking from the University of Reading in the UK, and a Master's degree in National Security and Strategic Studies from the National Defense College in the UAE.

 Independent, Non-Executive Director Fatima Al Nuaimi